adamnfish/words/README.md

 ## Note

-Dictionary is hard-coded to Ubuntu's default location for British English.
+Dictionary is hard-coded to try Ubuntu and OSX's default location for the Unix words file (and uses the british english file in the former case).